-- provide details of contractual sick pay terms and its relationship with statutory sick pay
+- Provide details of contractual sick pay terms and their relationship with statutory sick pay.

-- say that the organisation reserves the right to require employees to attend an examination by a company doctor and (with the individual's consent) to request a report from the employee’s doctor
+- Say that the organisation reserves the right to require employees to attend an examination by a company doctor or occupational health professional and (with the individual's consent) to request a report from the employee’s doctor.

 When completing a fit note a doctor has the choice between two options:

-If the doctor selects ‘may be fit for work’, one of the following four options also has to be selected:
+If the doctor selects ‘may be fit for work’, one of the following four options should also be selected:

 The doctor then has the option to make any additional comments.

-Employers should arrange to meet with an employee who is assessed as ‘may be fit for work’ to discuss appropriate ways to manage the return to work process.
-If an employee has been off work for four weeks or more, the employer can refer them to Fit for Work (though the free assessment service will end soon).
+Employers should arrange to meet with an employee who is assessed as ‘may be fit for work’ to discuss appropriate ways to manage the return-to-work process and support the employee by making adjustments.

 Managing short-term absence